pdabrowski6/cable-ready-testing/README.md

 * `mutated_style`
 * `mutated_element`

 Mentioned above matchers work the same way, you should choose the right one depending on the context.
-If you are calling `cable_ready["MyChannel"].set_dataset_property` then use `mutated_dataset` matcher, etc. Always chaing them with `.on_channel` and `.with`.
+If you are calling `cable_ready["MyChannel"].set_dataset_property` then use `mutated_dataset` matcher, etc. Always chain them with `.on_channel` and `.with`.

 ## 📝 License